 - CIDOC CRM: originally designed in the museological community, it has been broadened to account for cultural heritage and e-sciences data

-On the other hand, other ontologies are designed to address very specific modelling issues, ignoring the general aim of interoperability in favour of organizing a smaller research/problem space.
+On the other hand, other ontologies are designed to address very specific modelling issues, ignoring the general aim of interoperability in favour of a more restricted interoperability at a problem level.
 Examples of such focussed ontologies include:

 - FOAF: an ontology for tracking social relations

 - SPAR: for organizing citation data, article structure and context

 Unfortunately, there is no single collection of ontology resources that would allow the perusal of all potentially applicable ontologies.
 Sites such as schema.org and bartoc.org however do provide tools to find potential specific schema and ontology representations that may suit your needs.

 - “Basic Formal Ontology (BFO) | Home.” n.d.
 Accessed January 23, 2018. http://ifomis.uni-saarland.de/bfo/.